frePPLe/frepple/doc/integration-guide/odoo-connector.rst

         user.
       | When true the connector only downloads the data of the configured odoo.company.

+    * | odoo.allowSharedOwnership:
+      | By default records read from odoo aren't editable in frepple.
+You loose your
+        edits with every run of the connector.
+      | If this flag is set to true you can override the odoo data if the source field
+        of the overridden records is also edited.

     * | odoo.filter_export_purchase_order: Python filter expression for the
         automatic export of purchase orders.
       | This parameter currently not used.